lawrennd/thelawrences/_posts/2015-06-04-samuel-staniforth.md

 The cutlery trade was the mainstay of Sheffield industry for over 200 years, dating back to the mid 18th century.
 Sheffield is a steel city, and the main reason for steel used to be blades.

-Our house was build in around 1867 by a publican, and perhaps local entrepenuer,  called Benjamin Beeley, but he was already old when it was complete and he died in 1869 at the age of 70.
-It was bought by Samuel Staniforth, a young (less than 30 years old) forger of knife blades.
-Staniforth founded a firm in 1864, after some initial troubles he became an extremel succesful local manufacturer of forged blades.
+Our house was build in around 1867 by a publican, and perhaps local entrepenuer,  called Benjamin Beeley, but he was already sixty eight years old when it was complete and he died in 1869 at the age of 70.
+It was bought by Samuel Staniforth, a young and innovative forger of knife blades.
+Staniforth founded a firm in 1864, after some initial troubles he became an extremel succesful local manufacturer.

 ![](staniforth905.jpg)